Why sleeping with my babies was a good experience.

-His latest research hypothesises on the biological origins of sudden infant death syndrome (SIDS) and colic and conceptualises a neuro-physiological model of the human infant’s breathing system that tries to account for our species susceptibility to SIDS and inconsolable crying (McKenna, Middlemiss, Tarsha, 2016).
+His latest research hypothesizes on the biological origins of sudden infant death syndrome (SIDS) and colic and conceptualizes a neuro-physiological model of the human infant’s breathing system that tries to account for our species susceptibility to SIDS and inconsolable crying (McKenna, Middlemiss, Tarsha, 2016).

 Contact and proximity to his mother are vital to the infant’s biology

 Born with only 25 percent of adult brain volume, the human baby is neurologically the most immature infant primate of all, the slowest developing, and the most reliant on its mother for the longest period of time for physiological regulation and support.
 The composition of human milk (characterized by its low protein and fat content, and high lactose) necessitates short intervals between breastfeeds.
 Babies have tiny tummies and human milk is very easily and quickly digested.

 The mother-baby dyad is functionally interdependent and this communication regulates the baby’s:

 - body temperature

 - food intake and digestion